UW-ESS-DS/MLGeo2023_ESS569_Burn_Severity_Drivers/README.md

-Last update 10/14/2023
+Last update 11/30/2023
-# Welcome to Astrid's Repository
+# Welcome!

 ## About this repository
 ### Purpose
-* to have an online, collaborative space to work on my/our ESS 569 project
+* to have an online, collaborative space to work on our ML project
 * to document and encourage reproducible science
 * to showcase skills learned in [MLGeo-2023](https://github.com/UW-ESS-DS/MLGeo-2023)

 ### Cloning
+Cloning a repository is easy!
+See example below to clone this one.
 ```
 PS C:\Users\astri> cd "G:\My Drive\MASTER\Classes\ESS_569_ML\GitHub_repositories"
 PS G:\My Drive\MASTER\Classes\ESS_569_ML\GitHub_repositories> git clone https://github.com/UW-ESS-DS/MLGeo2023_ESS569_AstridSanna.git
 ```
-### Why I chose the MIT Licence
+### Why we chose the MIT Licence
 The MIT License is a clear and accommodating open-source license, permitting free use, alteration, and sharing of software, and it requires giving credit to the original creator; this has led to its broad acceptance and has removed obstacles for its adoption.